 “My experience with WFG was nothing short of outstanding and the employees were professional each time that I spoke with them.
 It took them six months to get me out of the agreement!* Going forward, I can spend more time focusing on what I enjoy, like traveling and playing golf!”

 If you know of anyone in a similar situation being burdened by their timeshare company, please have them reach out to us.
-They deserve stress-free vacations, just as Gus.
-Pass along our phone number and we’d be delighted to see if they too qualify for our timeshare termination services.
+They deserve stress-free vacations, just like Gus.
+Pass along our phone number, and we’d be delighted to see if they qualify for our timeshare termination services.